Although new Hawke's Bay Regional councillors have not yet, changes are on the cards for the Ruataniwha Water Storage Scheme.

-Preliminary results of this weekend's local body elections have revealed a perceived 5-4 split in council has shifted, with those who favour the dam - Fenton Wilson, Alan Dick, and Debbie Hewitt -now the minority.
+Preliminary results of the weekend's local body elections have revealed a perceived 5-4 split in council has shifted, with those who favour the dam - Fenton Wilson, Alan Dick, and Debbie Hewitt -now the minority.

 With around $20 million invested, and years of work gone into the scheme, former council chairman Mr Wilson is maintaining his pre-election position that a new council would not mean the end for the dam.